StunningLlama/Physics/README.md

 *   Velocity saturation
 *   Fermi level pinning
 *   Different recombination mechanisms
+*   Surface effects

 Finally, certain properties of materials differ from their real life counterparts (for example, the charge carrier mobility of the semiconductor material is about 1500x greater than that of Silicon).
-This was done for educational purposes.

 # Simulation features